2016 Baltimore Orioles season

 Right fielder Mark Trumbo won the MLB and American League home run championships with 47; 2016 was the fourth consecutive year in which an Oriole won the home run crown following Chris Davis in 2013, Nelson Cruz in 2014 and Davis again in 2015.
 Closer Zach Britton recorded a perfect 47 saves in 47 opportunities; Britton set an all-time record of 43 consecutive appearances without allowing an earned run.
 Britton's 0.54 ERA was the lowest ever recorded by a pitcher with at least 50 innings pitched.
-This season remains (As of 2022) the Orioles most recent playoff appearance, and it would be their last winning season until 2022.
+This season was their last winning season until 2022, and their last playoff appearance until 2023.